The Lake District National Park Authority is committed to keeping your data safe and conducting its affairs openly.

 In establishing the policies listed in this section we aim to comply with the following legislation and regulations:

-We maintain a Publication Scheme (as required by the Freedom of Information Act 2000) that lists the types of information available and where the information can be accessed.
+Our Publication Scheme lists the types of information available and where the information can be accessed (as required by the Freedom of Information Act 2000).
 Our obligations under the Environmental Information Regulations 2004 require us to put as much information as possible into the public domain so, where possible, information will be published online and free of charge.
 We will, however, continue to protect personal information, in accordance with the Data Protection Act 2018 and the General Data Protection Regulation 2016.

 Information is available in a variety of formats.
 Hard copies may be requested through:

 The Freedom of Information Act 2000 gives you a mechanism through which to find out more about our policies and decision-making process.
 The Environmental Information Regulations 2004 came into force at the same time and provide similar provisions with regards to any environmental information we hold.

 You may ask to see any information held by us and we must disclose it unless an exemption applies or other legislation prohibits its release.
 If a company holds information on our behalf, that information is regarded as held by us and you may request to see it.

 There will be no charge for information downloaded from our website.
 It may be necessary to re-coup part or all the cost of some printed publications as well as postage costs.
 In such cases, photocopying charges are 10p per sheet and postage costs will be based on 2nd class post.
 Where requests for information involve a substantial amount of work, we will give you the opportunity to refine your request to minimise such charges.
 Where this is not possible we may withhold the information until we receive payment of any charges incurred.

 Large-print, Braille and audio tape versions of information can be made available by arrangement and will incur no additional charges.